Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Discussion

 \section{Discussion}

 \textbf{Summary.} We present GAOT, a new neural operator for learning PDE solutions on arbitrary domains.
 It is based on a novel multiscale GNO encoder/decoder, combined with geometric embeddings that convey statistical information about the local domain geometry, and a (vision) transformer based processor.
 The model is designed to handle any point cloud input and provide the output at any query point in the underlying domain.
 Several innovative strategies have been used to make the implementation of GAOT computationally efficient and scalable.
 We test GAOT on a large number of challenging datasets for a variety of time-dependent and time-independent PDEs over diverse two-dimensional domain geometries to find that GAOT is significantly more accurate, robust and computationally efficient in terms of training throughput and inference latency, over a large set of baselines.
-We further demonstrate the potential of GAOT by presenting its SOTA performance on a large-scale three-dimensional dataset of industrial simulations.
-These results demonstrate that GAOT can be a powerful and scalable neural operator with wide-spread applications. \\ \textbf{Related Work.} As discussed before, there are 3 broad classes of models for learning PDEs on arbitrary domains namely i) end-to-end message-passing based frameworks exemplified here with RIGNO, which significantly improves upon models such as (multiscale) MeshGraphNets \cite{MGN,MSMGN} ii) Transformer based frameworks such as Transolver \cite{wu2024transolver}, GNOT \cite{hao2023gnot} and UPT \cite{UPT} and iii) frameworks, based on GNO encoders/decoders and FNO processors as in GINO \cite{li2023geometryinformed}.
+We further demonstrate the potential of GAOT by presenting its SOTA performance on three large-scale three-dimensional datasets of industrial simulations in the automobile and aerospace sectors.
+These results demonstrate that GAOT can be a powerful and scalable neural operator with wide-spread applications.
+They also showcase the main advantage with an efficient and accurate neural operator such as GAOT, i.e, its inference time is many orders of magnitude faster than the runtime of a classical numerical PDE solver.
+We quantify this speedup in SM \ref{app:rtcs} to find that GAOT can be anywhere between 4 to 9 orders of magnitude faster to run than classical PDE solvers, while retaining accuracy. \\ \textbf{Related Work.} As discussed before, there are 3 broad classes of models for learning PDEs on arbitrary domains namely i) end-to-end message-passing based frameworks exemplified here with RIGNO, which significantly improves upon models such as (multiscale) MeshGraphNets \cite{MGN,MSMGN} ii) Transformer based frameworks such as Transolver \cite{wu2024transolver}, GNOT \cite{hao2023gnot} and UPT \cite{UPT} and iii) frameworks, based on GNO encoders/decoders and FNO processors as in GINO \cite{li2023geometryinformed}.
 GAOT differs from all these approaches by a) not using graph-based message passing, b) only employing transformers in the processor c) using a transformer, rather than FNO as a processor and significantly augmenting the GNO encoder/decoder by multiscale features, attention based-quadrature and geometry embeddings.
-It is precisely these choices, along with a highly efficient implementation, that allows GAOT to significantly surpass GINO, RIGNO, and Transsolver in both accuracy and efficiency.\\ \textbf{Limitations and Extensions.} GAOT's excellent scalability and ability to generalize very well in a transfer learning setting (Fig. \ref{fig: main-scaling_plot_input_model_bluff}) showcase its potential to serve as the backbone of foundation models for PDEs, extending models such as Poseidon \cite{herde2024poseidon} and DPOT \cite{hao2024dpot} to arbitrary domains.
-Further evaluation of GAOT, beyond the DrivAerNet++ dataset, on three-dimensional datasets is also envisaged in future work.
-Physics-informed loss functions can be added to GAOT to enable it to act as a physics-informed neural operator as in \cite{li2024physics}.
-We also plan to apply GAOT to downstream tasks such as UQ \cite{LMR1}, inverse problems, \cite{NIO} and PDE constrained optimization \cite{ISMO} to further test its abilities.
-Finally, our main aim in this paper has been to propose GAOT and test it empirically.
-We have not yet explored rigorous theoretical properties such as universal approximation results \cite{LMK1,KLM1}.
-This limitation will also be addressed in future work.
+It is precisely these choices, along with a highly efficient implementation, that allows GAOT to significantly surpass GINO, RIGNO, and Transolver in both accuracy and efficiency.\\